 Portable vs Installed Towed Braking System: Which Is Right For You? - RVi

-If you're in the market for a towed braking system, you have probably come across two types of products: Permanently Installed and Portable.
-Because both have unique benefits, deciding between the two can be tricky.
-We want to help guide you toward the best option for your RV lifestyle, watch the video below and continue reading to discover which braking system is best for you!
+If you're in the market for a towed braking system, you've probably come across two types: Installed or portable.
+Both have unique benefits, and deciding between the two can be tricky.
+However, we want to help guide you toward the best option for your RV lifestyle.
+Check out Dan's video below, where he'll outline the pros and cons of each braking system (you can also keep reading for more info)!

 Can You Install It?